dotmitsu/ansible-strongswan-vpn-easy-install/roles/strongswan/README.md

 Delete ipsec.secrets and create your ipsec.secrets file in files directory

 2) Change inventories, group_vars, host_vars values to your own
-3) Replace remote_user = dotmitsu to your user in ansible.cfg
-4) Start playbook
+3) Start playbook
 ansible-playbook -i ./inventories/hosts ./strongswan.yml

-5) Copy /etc/ipsec.d/cacerts/ca-cert.pem from remote host to local host /etc/ipsec.d/cacerts/ca-cert.pem
+4) Copy /etc/ipsec.d/cacerts/ca-cert.pem from remote host to local host /etc/ipsec.d/cacerts/ca-cert.pem

 It is necessary that the key is located in this path /etc/ipsec.d/cacerts/ca-cert.pem on local mashine.